yakovmanshin/YMFF/README.md

 * [[#144](https://github.com/yakovmanshin/YMFF/issues/144)] Minimum compiler version: Swift 5.9 (Xcode 15)

 This version is expected in late 2024, after Swift 6 is released.

-## License and Copyright
-YMFF is licensed under the Apache License.
-See the [LICENSE file](https://github.com/yakovmanshin/YMFF/blob/main/LICENSE) for details.

-© 2020–2024 Yakov Manshin